 This lack of education places agents at a distinct disadvantage throughout their career, despite whatever level of experience they gain and how many homes they sell.

 First, you are signing a contract.
-But the AAR Contract warns you that agents are “not qualified to provide . . . legal . . . advice regarding this . . . transaction.”
-But I am so qualified, and can give you the legal advice you need, from the beginning to the end of your transaction.
+But the Contract warns you that agents are “not qualified to provide . . . legal . . . advice regarding this . . . transaction.”
+But I am qualified, and can give you the legal advice you need, from the beginning to the end of your transaction.

 For example, the Contract gives you the right to object to adverse title matters and to cancel the contract if necessary.
 To exercise those rights, the agent must know what to look for.
 Unfortunately, the Arizona Association of REALTORS concedes that agents don’t have the expertise to handle this important step, saying that agents should “[r]efer the buyer to the escrow officer or an attorney if there are questions or concerns about the title commitment.”

 But what if you don’t have a “question or concern,” and there is a title defect that should be investigated or objected to?
-If the agent doesn’t know what the entries in a report mean, no one will object or cancel, and that failure may mean you will be stuck with a defect that destroys the value of the home.
+If the agent doesn’t know what the entries in a report mean, no one will object or cancel, and that failure may mean you could be stuck with a defect that destroys the value of the home.